Vanalio/Neat-AI/note.md

 ## FIXME

-- move render genome to genome class
+- move render genome to genome class and fix it

 ## CHECK